kitsook/AlbumSpotter/README.md

 # AlbumSpotter

-These scripts can be used to train a machine learning model to identify a music album by cover art photos.
+These scripts can be used to train a machine learning model to identify music albums by cover art photos.

 - collect information of saved albums from Spotify
 - download cover art of the albums